 Whee, you’re done with your design!
-Note that this list varies with each client, but here is my five point reference list of things that I note for developers to make their life easier to ensure I get the website I designed:
+Note that this list varies with each client, but here is my five-point reference list of things that I note for developers to make their life easier to ensure I get the website I designed:

 Colours.
-Give them all the Hex colours up front as it will save them time.
+Give them all the Hex colours upfront as it will save them time.
 Be specific, ie. hex colours for mouseover states if they are different (say if you’re going from brand red to a darker red, give them that hex).

 Menus.
-If your menu is going to dock at the top, let them know that, and how it will dock.
+If your menu is going to dock at the top, let the client know that, and how it will dock.
 Is it supposed to fade to dock, just a plain hard dock, or shrink?
 (Pro tip: If it’s shrinking, make a second artboard with how it should look so there is zero confusion, do this for the mobile version as well).